aakarnik/VRPuzzleGame/readme.md

 - [x] Complete Readme.md for GitHub - A

 ### Objects Created in Unity:

-*Puzzle 1:* (M)
-- Puzzle Blocks
+- Puzzle Blocks - M
-- Puzzle Placer Blocks
+- Puzzle Placer Blocks - M
-- Instruction Text Mesh for Puzzle 1

-*Puzzle 2* (A)
-- Picture Puzzle Pieces
+- Picture Puzzle Pieces - A
-- Picture Puzzle Placer Frames
+- Picture Puzzle Placer Frames - A
-- Dial Controllers for moving puzzle pieces
+- Dial Controllers for moving puzzle pieces - A
-- Treasure Box with Key Placer
+- Treasure Box and Key - A
-- Key
+- Final Star Object (inside the Treasure Box) - A
-- Instruction Text Meshes for Puzzle 2
+- Instruction Text Meshes - A

+### New Scripts Created:

+- Puzzle2Controller.cs - M, A
+- PuzzlePlacer.cs - A
+- PuzzleComplete.cs - A
+- PuzzleComplete2.cs - M, A
+- DialBlockController.cs - A
+- BoxOpenerScript.cs - A

 ### External Libraries Used:
-- (List of External Asset Libraries)

-### Scripts Created:
+-